Unturned3/Microdot/readme.md

 Most of them are outdated, inconsistent, and perplexing.
 Having that said, there are still some good ones out there, and I will put links to these in the documentation whenever appropriate.

+### What does "Microdot" mean?

+Microdots are a steganographic technique that involves photographically shrinking a large chunk of text to the size of a typographical dot, such as a period.
+This term is used here to figuratively show the fact that Microdot Linux compresses a lot of functionality into a tiny amount of space.

+### Who is the intended audience of the Microdot Project?

+The Microdot Project is primarily intended for people who is interested in constructing a custom Linux system (it seems like that this is quite a popular activity for Linux users).
+However, besides that, the Microdot Project also provides useful information on cross compilation, which could be useful outside the scope of Linux system building.

 ### What can Microdot Linux be used for?